atuinsh/atuin/README.md

 ## ...what's with the name?

-A'tuin is named after "The Great A'tuin", a giant turtle from Terry Pratchett's Discworld series of books.
+A'Tuin is named after "The Great A'Tuin", a giant turtle from Terry Pratchett's Discworld series of books.